A call to action on SIM training now!

-The provision of Information Management and Security and GDPR Training is one of the key tools we have to develop the knowledge and understanding of all our staff and enhance the security of our University.
-Now, the completion of these online Moodle training courses will be automatically recorded via our HR system, SuccessFactors.
+The provision of Information Management and Security and GDPR Training is one of the key tools we have to develop the awareness and knowledge of all our staff and enhance the security of our University.

-You can access all the new polices here on our Security and Information Management website.
+You can access all the new polices here: Security and Information Management Policies.

 What are we doing?

-In response to these regulatory requirements and the wider security of our University, much work has been done to enhance our staff Information Management and Security and GDPR Training.
+In response to regulatory requirements to have a fully trained workforce and the wider security needs of our University, we have extended our staff Information Management and Security and GDPR Training.

-The two existing training modules are now reinforced by seven additional modules.
-These additional modules are available to us through an existing service contract and, while the content is not perfect, it improves our overall provision.
+The two existing 'Foundation' training modules are now reinforced by seven additional 'Standard' modules.
+These additional modules are available to us through an existing service contract and, while the content is not perfect, it improves our overall security and information management training provision.
 Some specialist training for those working with sensitive data or protected groups will also be added.
-The full list of nine modules is now:
+The full list of nine modules is here and can be accessed directly from these links:

 Foundation Training modules: